Curry goes off again with 10 3s as Warriors hold off Magic - WTMJ

 AP Sports Writer

-“I just told him he looks great, he looks quick, he looks healthy, he looks like he’s loving it,” Clifford said.
-“He’s playing as well or better than he was before.”

-Curry finished 10 for 19 from deep — even having one taken away by a replay review after the third quarter.
+Curry made four of his first seven 3s and finished 10 for 19 from deep — even having one taken away by a replay review after the third quarter.
 The two-time MVP has made at least four 3-pointers in a career-best 13 straight games.

-“It is routine, which is the crazy part of it.
-You just come to expect it,” coach Steve Kerr said.
-“These 3s that he hits when there’s nothing there offensively and he just uses his dribble to free himself up, not exactly with a ton of space just a few inches of space, then he rises up and you expect every one of them to go in, it’s just crazy.”

 Orlando was already missing four key players, then lost guard Frank Mason III to a strained right groin early in the game.